Industruino/documentation/indio.md

 ```
 * TFTP will attempt to send the file but it will not be able to establish the connection until the Industruino is reset, so use your browser to reset, before the TFTP reaches timeout.
 * The process can be automated with a simple Linux [shell script](https://github.com/Industruino/democode/blob/master/ResetServerTFTP_D21G/industruino_tftp.sh): this example resets the board by URL first and then immediately starts the TFTP put.
 Timing is critical, as the reset only activates the bootloader for a couple of seconds.
 If that window is too short for your application, you can make use of the longer TFTP timeout (around 25 seconds on standard Linux), and first initiate the TFTP put, and then reset by URL.

+# Security bit

+In order to protect the intellectual property of your code, it is possible to set a security bit in the SAMD21G microcontroller, which effectively blocks any attempt to download the compiled code from the microcontroller's internal FLASH memory by a third party.

+*A demo sketch which sets this bit can be found [here](https://github.com/Industruino/democode/tree/master/SAMD21_SecurityBit).
+You can integrate the functions seen in this demo sketch into your own application sketch.

+*Running the ```if (!setSecurityBit()){};``` command in your Setup(); routine will enable the security bit.

+WARNING: Afterwards you will still be able to upload new code (the old protected code gets erased), but you can not read-back the FLASH contents of the MCU.
+To disable the security you will need to use an in-circuit debugger such as the Atmel ICE.

 ### Troubleshooting